How to Inspect Basement Waterproofing Systems

 Check for:

-• Water discharging too close to the foundation
+• Water discharging close enough to flow back toward the foundation

 If the discharge line is not working properly, water may return to the soil near the foundation, reducing the effectiveness of the entire system.